loesak/trmnl_satgus/README.md

 ![Canada](docs/images/plugin-5bcb4c-canada.png)

+## Copyright Notice

+"Space Selfie", "SAT GUS", "Mark Rober", and any images of squirrels riding rocket ships are property of CrunchLabs LLC.

 ## Support the Developer

 If you find this project enjoyable, or any of [my other open source projects](https://github.com/loesak) useful, please consider supporting me a bit.
 Your contributions help maintain this and other open source projects.